How Solar Photovoltaic System works?

 c.)
 Industries producing solar cells from silicon wafers

-How are silicon wafers made?
+How are silicon wafers made in Solar Photovoltaic system?

 As a first step, pure silicon is produced by reduction and purification of the impure silicon dioxide in quartz.
 Czochralski (Cz) process: The PV industry currently uses two primary routes for converting raw polysilicon feedstock into finished wafers: the monocrystalline route using the Czochralski (Cz) process, and the multi-crystalline route using the directional solidification (DS) process.
 The primary differences between these two approaches are in how the polysilicon is melted, how it is formed into an ingot, the size of the ingot, and how the ingots are shaped into bricks for wafer slicing